datascientistshorya/Credit_Card_Fraud_Classification-/README.md

 ---

-# ▶️ Running the Project
+# ▶️ Run the Project

-Launch Jupyter Notebook and run the notebooks step by step.
+Launch Jupyter Notebook and run the notebooks step-by-step.

 ```bash
 jupyter notebook